reubenja77/money-track/README.md

 https://github.com/Code-Institute-Org/p3-template

 ### Acknowledgements:
-My mentor, Rory Sheridan, for his advice and guidance on how to approach this project.
-He also introduced a code snippet to clear the terminal to get rid of any code clutter:
+My mentor, Rory Sheridan, for his advice and guidance throughout this project.
+He also introduced me to colorama for generating color to the terminal messaging as well as a code snippet to clear the terminal to get rid of any code clutter:

     def clear():
         """